ingdir/bem-core/common.docs/reference/reference.en.md

 #### The Input Data: BEMJSON

-Since BEMHTML is based on JavaScript, JSON with a set of supplemental agreements on BEM-entities (BEMJSON) is selected for the format of BEM-tree.
+Since BEMHTML is based on JavaScript, JSON with a set of supplemental agreements on BEM-entities (BEMJSON) has been chosen as the BEM tree format.

-In order to maintain flexibility and maintainability, any complex transformations of input data shouldn't be performed at the level of a templating engine.
+In order to keep it both flexible and maintenable, any complex transformations of input data shouldn't be performed at the templating engine level.
-The templates should have a form of simplest possible statements that map each type of BEM-entity to HTML-representation.
+A template should be a set of simple statements that map each type of BEM entities to an HTML representation.

-For these reasons, structure of the BEM-tree should be view-oriented, so there won't be need to change the set of blocks, elements and their order during the process of HTML-tree generation.
+For these reasons, the structure of the BEM tree should be view-oriented, so there won't be any need to change the set of blocks, elements and their order during the HTML tree generation.
-BEM-tree should be transformed into a view-oriented format at the back-end level (before passing it to the templating engine).
+BEM tree should be transformed into a view-oriented format at the back-end level (before passing it to the templating engine).
-A good example of view-oriented data format you can find in the section [Transformation of the input data into a view-oriented format](#bringing_input).
+A good example of a view-oriented data format can be found in the section [Transformation of the input data into a view-oriented format](#bringing_input).

-At the same time, the details of an HTML-page organization, which is the front-end developer's responsibility, should be determined only at the level of the templating engine.
+At the same time, all details of how HTML is organized within a page are still the front-end developer's responsibility, and should be determined only at the templating engine level.
-You can find an example of implementation of such solution in the chapter [Adding BEM-entities for solving layout problems](#additionbem).
+You can find an example of implementation of such a solution in the chapter [Adding BEM-entities for solving layout problems](#additionbem).

 **See also**: